cocotb/cocotb/docs/source/building.rst

     i.e. ``libpython.so`` or ``python.dll`` on Windows.
     This is determined with ``cocotb-config --libpython`` during build.

-    This is only used if present and :envvar:`GPI_USERS` is not already set by the user.
+    This is only used if :envvar:`GPI_USERS` is not already defined by the user.

 The :envvar:`COCOTB_TOPLEVEL` variable is also often used by the Makefile-based build and runner system.